March is Women's History Month

 Senate Concurrent Resolution SCR 9 was introduced by Senator Jean Fuller to proclaim February 1 to 7, 2015 as California Girls and Women in Sports Week.
 This measure would recognize female athletes, coaches, officials, and sports administrators for their important contribution in promoting the value of sports in the achievement of full human potential.

 February 4th is National Girls and Women in Sports Day

 The first “National Women in Sports Day” was celebrated by Presidential Proclamation on February 4, 1987.
 Celebrate with this year's theme: Game On!

 For more information

-Senate Concurrent Resolution 13 (SCR 13) was introduced by Senator Hannah-Beth Jackson and coauthored by Assembly member Cristina Garcia to recognize the month of February 2015 as American Heart Month in California and February 5, 2015 as Wear Red Day in California in order to raise awareness of the importance of the ongoing fight against heart disease and stroke.
+Senate Concurrent Resolution 13 (SCR 13) by Senator Hannah-Beth Jackson and coauthored by Assemblymember Cristina Garcia recognizes the month of February 2015 as American Heart Month in California and February 6, 2015 as Wear Red Day in California in order to raise awareness of the importance of the ongoing fight against heart disease and stroke.

 For more information on SCR 13

 February 6th is American Heart Association’s National Wear Red Day and Women’s Heart Health Day